Kenneth W. Ford: Research, Teaching, Administration, and Writing

 In 1970, for family reasons, Ford left Irvine for the University of Massachusetts Boston, where he was a professor.
-In 1975, he accepted the job of President of the New Mexico Institute of Mining and Technology (NM Tech).
+In 1975, he accepted the job of president of the New Mexico Institute of Mining and Technology (NM Tech).
 He spent 7 years at New Mexico Tech, resigning after receiving a vote of no confidence from the faculty.
-Ford then became Executive Vice President of the University of Maryland System.
+Ford then became executive vice president of the University of Maryland System.
 That job lasted for slightly more than a year, during 1982–83, before Ford took his first non-academic job as president of Molecular Biophysics Technology in Philadelphia.

 When Molecular Physics of Technology's research results failed to measure up to expectations and the company had to shut down, Ford took a position as education officer of the American Physical Society.
 Then, in 1987, he became the director of the American Institute of Physics and later helped to shepherd its move from New York City (to which he'd been commuting from Philadelphia) to College Park, MD.
 Ford's retirement from the institute in 1993, at age 67, coincided with its move to College Park, along with other physics organizations.

 Ford has written eleven books (counting one three-volume work as three books), one of them with a co-author—five before his retirement and six after.
 His first book, The World of Elementary Particles, written in 1961-62 and published in 1963, did well enough and was satisfying enough to encourage him to write more.
 The thick textbook Basic Physics followed in 1968 and the three volumes of Classical and Modern Physics in 1972–74.
 Following his retirement and while teaching at Germantown Academy, he joined with John Wheeler to write Wheeler's autobiography, Geons, Black Holes, and Quantum Foam, published in 1998.
 In 1999, this book won an American Institute of Physics Science Writing Prize.
 There followed The Quantum World in 2004, In Love with Flying (a memoir) in 2007, 101 Quantum Questions in 2011, and Building the H Bomb in 2015.
 Basic Physics was reissued in 2017, repurposed as a resource for teachers.

 Issues with Secrecy

-While in the final stages of writing his book Building the H Bomb, Ford was requested by the United States Department of Energy to excise approximately ten percent of his manuscript as the security officials at DOE felt that it had the potential to reveal decades-old government classified information.
+While in the final stages of writing his book Building the H Bomb, Ford was asked by the United States Department of Energy to excise approximately ten percent of his manuscript as the security officials at DOE felt that it had the potential to reveal decades-old government classified information.
 After some back-and-forth, Ford made minimal edits to the book and went ahead with publishing, putting himself at risk of prosecution, but no action was taken by the DOE.